 The only solution was to use the regular export menu ("File --> Export").
 Hope this will help someone :)

-Do you have any question about FL Studio?
-Feel free to leave a comment below and I will do my best to answer you in a next blog article!
+Leave a comment below and I will answer your question in a next blog post!

 Source: FL Studio 20 Reference Manual